wahanegi/graphql_rspecs_starter/README.md

 ### Assignment Submission

-After you have completed the assignment, send a link of your repo to Roger and Ben for review.
+After you have completed the assignment create a pull request and add rogergraves as a reviewer.